 - Pregnancy prevention and sexually transmitted infection medications

 - Advocacy and case management services provided by Network for Victim Recovery DC (NVRDC)

-You have the right to a free, confidential exam, whether or not you report the incident to law enforcement or police.
+You have the right to a free, confidential exam, whether or not you report the incident to law enforcement.

 To preserve evidence prior to an exam, try not to: